TritonDataCenter/rfd/rfd/0079/project-service-draft.md

 Endpoint operations:

 * GET - A list of projects associated with requesting user
-* POST - Create a new project via manifest transmitted in POST payload
+* POST - Create a new project via YAML manifest transmitted in POST payload

 ### /projects/$projectId